iotaledger/iota-wiki/docs/use/utilities/visualizer.md

 # Network Visualizer

 Network Visualizers show you the activity of messages happening in an IOTA Tangle in real-time.
-They are a powerful tool for the researchers to help analyzing the complex structure and also produce often impressive and beautiful impressions of the so complex technology in IOTA.
+They are a powerful tool for the researchers to help analyze the complex structure and also often produce impressive and beautiful impressions of the so complex technology in IOTA.
 Many people find it fascinating to observe the Graph of messages grow and change under different network conditions.

 IOTA provides visualizers in the Network explorer Websites for the following networks: